 Questionnaire design, Validation and Data collection

-The semi-structured questionnaire was derived from previous studies (Kasulkar, 2015; Nùnĕz, 2016; Esiet, 2015).18, 19, 16 It was reviewed by experts and testand retest was carried out for construct and content validity among students of faculty of Medical Laboratory Science.
+The semi-structured questionnaire was derived from previous studies (Kasulkar, 2015; Nùnĕz, 2016; Esiet, 2015).18, 19, 16 It was reviewed by experts and testswere carried out for construct and content validity among students of faculty of Medical Laboratory Science.
 Areas of ambiguity were identified and addressed appropriately before administering.
-It comprised 3 sections.
-Section A, contained questions on demographic characteristics, section B focused on reasons for selfmedication and section C awareness of hazards associated with selfmedication.
+It comprised of 3 sections.
+Section A, contained questions on demographic characteristics, section B focused on reasons for self-medication and section C showed awareness of hazards associated with self-medication.
 The questionnaires were distributed to the volunteers and asked to fill collected on the spot by one of the researchers (Fidelis).
-Those that could not fill promptly were given the next day to fill and were retrieved.
+Those that could not fill promptly were given the next day to complete the questionnaire.

 Study Population

 Only registered students duly confirmed by the respective administrative offices of the concerned departments were recruited for the survey.
-Participation was purely voluntary.
-This was clearly made to the participants.
+Participation in this study was purely voluntary.
+This was clearly mentioned to the participants.

-Statistical Analyses
+Statistical Analysis

 Crude descriptive statistics was calculated for the components of the questionnaire.
-We used Chi-square Pearson’s test to ascertain association of antimicrobial selfmedications with gender, marital status and course of study.
+We used Chi-square Pearson’s test to ascertain association of antimicrobial self-medications with gender, marital status and course of study.
 Analyses were based on P<0.05 and SPSS version 20 was used.

 Results

 One hundred and fifteen questionnaires were administered and retrieved.
-After data cleaning94 were analyzed, of whom majority were males and singles, 64(68%) and 84(89.4%) respectively.
+After data collection, 94 were analyzed, of whom majority were males and singles, 64(68%) and 84(89.4%) respectively.
 The mean age was 22±0.1 years and most of the respondents’ age ranged 18-25 years, 87(92.6%).
-As a group, penicillin was the most cited 58(61.7%), and among the penicillin group, amoxicillin was the commonly used, 17(18.1%).
+As a group, penicillin was the most used antibiotic group, 58(61.7%), and among the penicillin group, amoxicillin was the commonly used and recorded as, 17(18.1%).
 Respondents using metronidazole accounted for 17(18.1%).
 On where they purchased drugs, 44(46.8%) bought from Pharmacists’ store while 24(25.5%) from ‘Chemists’ and only 1(1.5%) from street hawkers.
 The rest obtained drugs from hospital pharmacy and patent medicine stores 7(7.5%) and 18(19.2%) respectively.
-Headaches, skin rashes and dizziness dominated adverse effects experienced by the respondents (52.9%) each 17.7% respectively.
-Association between gender, marital status, course of study with selfmedication showed (X1=0.06, P=0.807, df=1; X1=0.028, P=0.868, df=1; X3=2.281, P=0.516, df=3 respectively).
+Headaches, skin rashes and dizziness were the serious adverse effects experienced by the respondents (52.9%) each 17.7% respectively.
+Association between gender, marital status and course of study with self-medication were recorded.
+(X1=0.06, P=0.807, df=1; X1=0.028, P=0.868, df=1; X3=2.281, P=0.516, df=3 respectively).

 Discussion

-A high response rate recorded may be attributed to on spot administration and collection of data.
+A high response rate recorded which could be attributed to spot administration and collection of data.
 Female respondents constituted minority in our study which differs from the findings of similar works.20, 21 Girl child education is still an obstacle in this part and most part of northern Nigeria and always reflects in enrolments in tertiary level of education and other formal sectors of economy.22

-The proportion of respondents who selfmedicate with antibiotics observed in this study was quite higher than 39.3 and 47.9% reported in Southern India and China respectively.23, 24 Antibiotics are sold over the counter in Nigeria and may be responsible for the high percentage recorded in the study.
+The proportion of respondents who self-medicate with antibiotics observed in this study was quite higher than Southern India and China where it was reported as 39.3 and 47.9% respectively.23, 24 Antibiotics are sold over the counter in Nigeria and may be responsible for the high percentage recorded in the study.
 This is really worrisome and regulatory bodies saddled with the responsibility of monitoring drugs need to develop a policy frame work to curtail this menace by striking a balance between control and access to antimicrobials to vast majority especially in areas where healthcare manpower is overstretched.